End Poverty in California: Campaign

 After two previous unsuccessful runs for the U.S. Congress as a member of the Socialist Party, Sinclair was encouraged by the election of President Roosevelt in 1932 to switch his affiliation to the Democratic Party in September 1933.
 A grassroots movement soon formed in support of EPIC, with thousands joining End Poverty Leagues across the state.
 A weekly newspaper, the EPIC News, appeared in support of the plan, and reached a circulation of nearly a million by the time of the gubernatorial primary election in August 1934.
 Several EPIC-supporting candidates won their primaries for California State Assembly and Senate seats.
 Sinclair did not receive full support from the party establishment, however, and Roosevelt refused to endorse him, seeing the EPIC plan as too radical.
-Sinclair's opponent's claimed that he sought to "Sovietize California".
+Sinclair's opponents claimed that he sought to "Sovietize California".

-The Socialist party in California and nationwide refused to allow its members to be active in any other party including the Democratic Party and expelled him, along with socialists who supported his California campaign.
-The expulsions destroyed the Socialist party in California.
+The Socialist Party in California and nationwide refused to allow its members to be active in any other party including the Democratic Party and expelled him, along with socialists who supported his California campaign.
+The expulsions destroyed the Socialist Party in California.

 EPIC faced major opposition by the Republican Party and major media figures.
 According to Greg Mitchell's 2017 article on EPIC in The Nation, opponents of EPIC "organized the most lavish and creative dirty-tricks campaign ever seen—one that was to become a landmark in American politics" involving "turning over a major campaign to outside advertising, publicity, media and fundraising consultants for the first time."

 The heads of Hollywood's major movie studios strongly opposed EPIC, largely due to Sinclair's proposal to hand over idle movie studio lots to unemployed film workers to make movies of their own.
 The studio heads reacted by threatening to move film operations to Florida and deducting money from employee paychecks to finance the campaign of Sinclair's Republican opponent for governor, Frank Merriam.
 Two of California's most influential figures in print media, William Randolph Hearst and Harry Chandler, also used their papers to support Merriam's campaign and attack Sinclair.

 In the face of this coordinated opposition, and without the backing of Roosevelt, Sinclair fell behind Merriam in the polls.
-On November 6, 1934, Merriam defeated Sinclair with 1,138,629 (48.9%) to Sinclair's 879,537 (37.8%).
+On November 6, 1934, Merriam defeated Sinclair with 1,138,620 (48.9%) to Sinclair's 879,537 (37.8%).
 Even in defeat, Sinclair received twice as many votes as any previous Democratic candidate for governor.
-In addition, two dozen candidates running on the EPIC platform were elected to the state legislature, including Culbert Olson, who became Governor four years later.
+In addition, two dozen candidates running on the EPIC platform were elected to the state legislature, including Culbert Olson, who became governor four years later.